 You’re really hot now and can’t wait to upgrade to v18?
 If you already have an XG firewall, or even an SG with SFOS, you must have version v17.5 MR6 or higher to upgrade to v18.
 A rollback is of course supported as always.
 If something doesn’t work for you with v18, you can go back to the previous version.

 SG to XG

 If you still have a UTM firewall, you can also switch to the SFOS.
 We have created a guide for this: Install Sophos XG Firewall OS on an SG Appliance

 If you need help with the migration, please contact us.
 We have already removed a huge number of UTMs from circulation. 😎

 XG 85 and XG 105

 For v18 to be installed at all, at least 4GB of RAM is required.
 Therefore, the future SFOS version will also not be able to run on an XG 85 or XG 105 firewall.
 Those who rely on their own hardware and still have 2GB RAM installed there will face the same problem.
 Cyberoam is also no longer supported, by the way.

 Owners of an XG 85 or XG 105 should take a look at the successor models: Sophos XG 86 and XG 106.
-At the moment, Sophos is running a promo until 30.09.2020, where you can save 50% on the new hardware when renewing.
+Sophos is currently running a promo until 30.09.2020 where you can save 50% on the new hardware when you renew.

 Sophos Central Firewall Reporting and Management

 I have written a separate blog post about this topic: Sophos Central Firewall Management – Features with SFOS v18

 If everything goes according to plan and the beta versions do not cause any major problems, v18 can be expected in Q1 2020.